This fish is highly productive! It is a serial spawner, with females laying an average of about 34,000 eggs per spawning event.

 - Since 1991, catch averages have been less than 2,000 tons each year, composing only about 2% of CPS landings.

 - Acceptable Biological Catch (ABC) are allocated depending on distribution in US (65 percent).

 Potential ecosystem impacts

-- Assessed with “Least Concern” in northeastern Pacific no current indication of widespread population decline
+- Assessed with “Least Concern” in northeastern Pacific, there is no current indication of widespread population decline.

-- Bones can be edible if in canned form (boiled)
+- The bones can be eaten if in canned form (boiled).